 Tomatoes, onion, garlic, red peppers, pumpkin seeds and basil all have health benefits.
 The lentils give it a boost of added protein you wouldn’t normally have.
 The lentils make this a much heartier and filling soup.
 Roasting the tomatoes deepens the flavor.

-The riper the tomatoes are, the better flavor.
-I know some areas have a hard time getting ripe tomatoes at different times of year.
+The riper the tomatoes are the better flavor.
+I know some areas have a hard time getting ripe tomatoes at different times of the year.
 Get whatever kind are the ripest.
 Romas are my favorite for cooking.

 I rarely make anything strictly by the recipe, so I will give you my recipe and the link to the original recipe so you can compare and make your own substitutions.

 The original recipe is here.
 I don’t make the avocado cream in the original recipe.
 I use chopped fresh avocado.

 This is the recipe for super healthy roasted tomato soup with my substitutions: